After the Abuse is Over, How Do You Deal with the Anger?

 I know this sounds shocking.
-Especially when I am writing to women who have been abused.
+Especially when I am writing to abuse survivors.
 You have been treated in ways that no human should ever be treated.
 It is sickening to hear the stories most of you have.
 Nothing on the planet could ever make what you have experienced right or acceptable.
 I know.
 I’ve been there.

 And yet, I still say, forgiveness is the only way to true freedom.

 Forgiveness isn’t for my abuser, it is for ME.
 When I don’t forgive, it means I am looking for something from my abuser that he will NEVER give me.
 He will never apologize, or admit that what he did to me was wrong.
 I could wait for eternity for that to happen.
 Even if what I want is revenge, I am still wanting something from him that I will NEVER receive.
 Even if he goes to jail, nothing that happens to him there will repay ME for what HE did to ME.
 It will never satisfy me.
 NEVER.

 Forgiveness opens my clenched hands.
 It frees my heart in a way that nothing else can.
 Then, my heart can open to the love of others who can really love me.

 So, how does an abuse survivor do this impossible thing?